run-z/project-config/doc/build-z.md

 import { configureRollup } from '@run-z/project-config/rollup`;

 export default await configureRollup({
-  options: {
-    // ...Options to add on top of automatically generated one.
+  // ...Options to apply on top of automatically generated ones.
-  },
 });
 ```